Green Streets Program

 Pervious paving is another environmentally friendly construction technique that eliminates the need for stormwater ponds or other facilities that collect and treat runoff.
 Pervious pavement was used on sidewalks as part of the NE 99th Street project,

 Public Works also used pervious paving along most of the NE 159th Street walkway between Hockinson Middle School and Hockinson High School.
-In addition, pervious pavement will be used for almost all of the Park & Ride lot that is being built as part of the Salmon Creek Interchange Project.
+In addition, pervious pavement was used for most of the Salmon Creek Park & Ride lot that was built as part of the Salmon Creek Interchange Project.

 Public Works is committed to using environmentally friendly construction where it is technically feasible and financially prudent.